 The consultation process for the pilot was primarily one on one given the geographical distance between households and also due to the personal nature of the work and target group (mostly elderly).
 The consultation will be carried out directly with the households by the Activity Manager which will be recorded and logged.
 During the consultation, the Activity Manager informed the beneficiaries that a trusted party can be present.
 The Activity Manager will be the liaison for the beneficiaries throughout the entire process from start of works to relocation and back into the home.
 A direct contact number has been allocated and promoted to the beneficiaries, which will be managed by the Activity Manager.
-After the consultation, continuous engagement with the beneficiaries will be conducted.
-The process of the works will be monitored and communicated to the beneficiaries.
+After the consultation, continuous engagement with the beneficiaries.
 The Activity Manager has prepared an information booklet on the ESMF (as part of the continuous consultation and engagement process) and will be in direct contact with neighbors throughout the process of the works.